Dunnsk22/Sainsburys-Fruit-Retriever/README.md

 Two tests are provided in the project which cover the core functionality; Enabling the json is correct and generated; Calculating the price of all items on the page

+## Commit History

+There isnt that many commits.
+Please do not let this put you off.
+Didnt want to over-exagerate the commit's.'

 ## Thanks for the opportunity